Alexim71/Deep-link/README.md

-Implementation and integration of deep-link in ionic & angular project
+Implementation and integration of deep-link in ionic & angular mobile app